kubicle/nice-emitter/README.md

 ```JavaScript
 emitter.on('tap', () => this.myMethod());
 ```
-...and this worked fine until you needed to *remove* this listening function.
-To be able to remove a listening function, you had to keep it *somewhere* from the start.
+...and this worked fine until you need to *remove* this listening function: to be able to remove it, you had to keep it *somewhere* from the start.
 So you ended-up doing:
 ```JavaScript
 this.myListeningFunction = function () { self.myMethod(); };
 emitter.on('tap', this.myListeningFunction);
 ...
 emitter.off('tap', this.myListeningFunction); // off and removeListener are synonyms
 ```
-When you had more than one listening functions it could quickly become verbose...
+When you had more than one listening function, it could quickly become cumbersome...

 #### With `nice-emitter` you simply can do:
 ```JavaScript